MarkPearlCoZa/Blog_General/_posts/2017-05-09-Graduate-Program.md

 Graduates have several touch points:

-*The goal of the graduate program is not to get the most immediate value out of the work out of the graduate or to get "cheap" labour.
-The goal is to invest in growing someone to become a great employee.*

 We believe to achieve this we need:

+* Long term outlook
 * Structure
 * Supervision

-* Long term outlook
+# Long term outlook

+*The goal of the graduate program is not to get the most immediate value out of the work out of the graduate or to get "cheap" labour.
+The goal is to invest in growing someone to become a great employee.*

 # Structure